stuntrally/stuntrally/Contributing.md

 ## Programmers

 If you know C++, newest [OGRE](https://forums.ogre3d.org/viewforum.php?f=25) (2 and up) or shaders,
-and preferably could handle some of the [Roadmap] tasks.
+and preferably could handle some of the [Roadmap](https://stuntrally.tuxfamily.org/wiki/doku.php?id=roadmap) tasks.
 Own ideas could also go into SR, just need some discussion first.
-Most ideas are already in Mantis, [Tasks](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php).
-Sort by P (priority): 1 is most important, higher are less so.
+Most ideas are already in [Tasks](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php).
+Sorted by P (priority): 1 is most important, higher are less so.

-Small changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).
+Medium changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).
-For those with more time and effort, commits to main branch will be possbile.
+For those with more time and effort, commits to main branch will be possible.

 There is no style guide (yet), I simply recommend following my own.
 A quick info: it is not random, it's quite specifically formatted to how I want it to be (in my files).